jsuwo/facebook-applet-server/README.md

 4. Ensure permissions are set properly:
     ````
-    chown -R root:root facebook
+    chown -R root:root facebook            # Make root the owner of all files/directories (should be anyway)
+    chmod 755 facebook                     # Give the 'facebook' directory 755 permissions
+    cd facebook                            # Change to the 'facebook' directory
-    find -type f | xargs chmod 644
+    find -type f | xargs chmod 644         # Give all files 644 permissions
-    find -type d | xargs chmod 755
+    find -type d | xargs chmod 755         # Give all directories 755 permissions
     ````

-5. Change to the `facebook` directory and make the `photos` directory writeable to all:
+5. Make the `photos` directory writeable to all so that the PHP script can download profile photos from Facebook and save them there:
     ````
-    cd facebook
     chmod 777 photos
     ````